Are Personal Loans a Cheaper Alternative to Credit Cards?

 If you’re looking to borrow money at a low interest rate, you may wonder if personal loans are a cheaper alternative to credit cards.
 For many people, personal loans may be cheaper than credit cards, but that’s not always the case.

-Personal loans offered through LendingTree’s marketplace start at 3.99% APR for those with excellent credit.
+Personal loans offered through LendingTree’s marketplace start as low as 3.49% APR for those with excellent credit.
 But APRs can reach triple digits in some instances for those with poor credit, and added costs like origination fees can push your rate even higher.

 Meanwhile, the average interest rate for credit card accounts assessed interest was 16.86% in November 2018 — the latest available data — according to the Federal Reserve.
 But you could qualify for a 0% introductory offer on purchases and get an APR lower than that of a personal loan — at least for up to 21 months before the teaser rate expires.